RokLenarcic/memento/README.md

 benefit of not pulling in the whole Guava artefact which is more that just that Cache.
 The Guava Cache type key and the config namespace are deprecated and will be removed in the future.

+## Caffeine version notice

+This library uses Caffeine 2.9.3 as dependency as that version is Java 8 compatible.
+If you are using Java 11 or better you should use it with Caffeine 3.x.

 ## Motivation

 Why is there a need for another caching library?